All Episodes

 I was walking around my backyard as he's telling me they're stealing this election from George W. Bush.

-Uh, he claims he's a conservative.
+He claims he's a conservative.

-Uh I would beg to differ with that.
+I would beg to differ with that.

 I think he is not at all.

-Um, everybody's entitled to their own political views, but you're not going to tell me that all of these people that that rage against Trump, and it is rage, that are backing Biden, but yet calling themselves publicly Republicans is believable to me.
+Everybody's entitled to their own political views, but you're not going to tell me that all of these people that rage against Trump, and it is rage, that are backing Biden, but yet calling themselves publicly Republicans is believable to me because they are now actively going against the single greatest governing conservative we've had in our lifetime, and that being Donald Trump.

-He won't take a stand well, the stands that he has taken are what the Bolshevik Bernie manifesto, as we discussed earlier, and and all these other radical stands and eliminating oil and gas and the new Green Deal and open borders and amnesty, and we know his weakness on foreign policy, i.e.
+Well, the stands that he has taken are what the Bolshevik Bernie manifesto, as we discussed earlier, and all these other radical stands and eliminating oil and gas and the new Green Deal and open borders and amnesty.

-Um, but that is what would happen if they have their way in just 32 short days.
+But that is what would happen if they have their way in just 32 short days.

-Um there's actually a book that has now been written about this.
+There's actually a book that has now been written about this.

-Let's go to, for example, the president talking about mail infraud.
+Let's go to, for example, the president talking about mail-in fraud.

-I don't hear any former Republican speaking out, and I've got to imagine if it was John McCain or Mitt Romney or a more moderate or rhino republican that they would be feeling this way.
+And I've got to imagine if it was John McCain or Mitt Romney or a more moderate or rhino-Republican that they would be feeling this way.

-This is gonna be all over.
+This is going to be all over.

-This is in Virginia, this is in New Jersey.
+This is in New Jersey.

 It's a very, very sad thing.